doyancha/STOCK_PRICE_ANALYSIS/README.md

 > Here is what the analysis says when the four-stock universe is compared on a consistent basis.

-### Finding 1 - Amazon Led on Absolute Return

-Across the common comparison window, Amazon produced the strongest total return in the universe at approximately **+318.6%**, making it the clear top performer on absolute growth.

-### Finding 2 - Amazon Also Led on Risk-Adjusted Return

-Amazon did not only lead on raw return.
-It also posted the strongest annualised Sharpe Ratio at roughly **1.40**, indicating the most favorable return earned per unit of volatility in this dataset.

-### Finding 3 - Higher Reward Came With Higher Risk
+- **Amazon led on absolute return** at roughly **+318.6%**, making it the strongest performer in the group.
+- **Amazon also led on risk-adjusted return**, posting the best annualised Sharpe Ratio at about **1.40**.

-Amazon also showed the highest volatility, which reinforces a core financial insight: the strongest return opportunity in the group also came with the greatest instability.
+- **Higher reward came with higher risk**, as Amazon also showed the highest volatility in the dataset.

-### Finding 4 - Google Lagged Relative to the Group

-Google remained positive over the period, but it was the weakest total-return performer within this four-stock universe, making it the relative laggard in the comparison.
+- **Google was the relative laggard** in total-return terms within this four-stock universe.

-### Finding 5 - Amazon and Google Moved Most Closely Together

-The strongest return-level correlation pair in the data was **Amazon / Google**, suggesting these two stocks exhibited the most similar daily return behavior among the four.

-### Finding 6 - Technical Signals Add Structure, Not Certainty

-Moving averages and crossover logic help frame changing momentum conditions, but the dashboard treats them as analytical tools rather than predictive truth.
-They support interpretation; they do not replace investment judgment.
+- **Amazon and Google formed the strongest return-correlation pair**, indicating the closest day-to-day movement pattern.
+- **Technical signals add structure, not certainty**.
+Moving averages help interpretation, but they are not treated as predictive truth.

 ---